columbworkshop/mdtodocs/basic_syntax.md

 If you need to start an unordered list item with a number followed by a period, you can use a backslash (\) to escape the period.

 Example:

     - 1968\.
 A great year!
     - I think 1969 was second best.

+Result:
+- 1968\.
+A great year!
+- I think 1969 was second best.